Yes, it may be true that we’re going down.

-The word “hoax” means deception, a fraud, a trick meant to cheat someone.
-We can begin to see (and we are not yet finished) that the promise of America is a hoax—but not really—since a hoax is intentional.
+We can begin to see (and we are not yet finished) that the promise of America is a hoax—but is it?
+A hoax is intentional.
+(Hoax: a deception, a fraud, a trick meant to cheat someone.)
 Unequal educational opportunity and housing segregation happened not by design but as a consequence of our unconsciousness.
 It is important to remember as we continue our indictment of “the city on a hill,” that Americans are not culpable—only lacking in awareness—we are not sinners.

 Our next piece of “social Darwinism” has to do with our vocations, our working lives and yes, it is related to the pursuit of plenty, pleasure and power.
 Many Americans are working longer hours than employees from other countries but the dedication to work over the rest of one’s life can happen gradually.
 It often starts with working a half hour on Sunday to get ready for Monday morning.
 The half-hour gradually grows to all day.